 Background

-One of the least known but nevertheless critical venues of the American Revolution was a small mill in the Piedmont region of North Carolina.
-A small mill in the backcountry, Ramsour's Mill played its first role in the struggle for America in the summer of 1780.
-With the fall of Charleston, South Carolina in May of 1780, General Charles Cornwallis was well on his way to securing the south.
-Georgia and South Carolina were under control, enabling the dynamic British general to turn to North Carolina with his army of more than 8,000.
-The southern strategy seemed to be succeeding.
+One of the least known but still crucial sites of the American Revolution was a small mill in North Carolina's Piedmont region.
+A modest backcountry mill, Ramsour's Mill, first played its part in the fight for independence during the summer of 1780.
+After Charleston, South Carolina fell in May 1780, General Charles Cornwallis was well on his way to dominating the South.
+Georgia and South Carolina were under British control, allowing the ambitious British general to turn his attention to North Carolina with an army of over 8,000.
+The southern strategy appeared to be working.

 Lord Charles Cornwallis |